 Where to stay

-Koh Pha Ngan has just about every guesthouse, bungalow, resort imaginable, from the cheapest to the fanciest, and they just about all have a presence on Agoda.com and Booking.com with reviews on those sites, Travelocity, and other sites as well which you can find on a Web search.
+Koh Pha Ngan has just about every guesthouse, bungalow, resort imaginable, from the cheapest to the fanciest, and they just about all have a presence on Agoda.com and Booking.com with reviews on those sites, on Travelocity, and on other sites as well which you can find on a Web search.

 It can be good to allow a few days in some nice place on Koh Pha Ngan to wind down before your retreat, and to ease your re-entry into the daily world after.